Correlation between multiple scattering angle and ionization energy loss for fast electrons: Conditional mean values

-In contrast to the representation (\ref{Jakas}), it is explicitly independent of the underlying single-scattering differential cross-section, except the dependence on $\chi'_{at}$ entering $\eta_0$.
-Note, too, that for a given $\eta_0$, the $\theta$-dependent part of $\bar\lambda$ is independent of $Z$.
-That property may be beneficial for practice.
+In contrast to representation (\ref{Jakas}), it is explicitly independent of the underlying single-scattering differential cross section, except the dependence on $\chi'_{at}$ entering $\eta_0$.
+It appears also that for a given $\eta_0$, the $\Psi$-dependent part of $\bar\lambda$ is independent of $Z$.
+That property may obviate the need to use in experiments only lowest-$Z$ target materials.

-In the LLA (\ref{Moliere-LLA}), the ratio represented by the first term in Eq. (\ref{intvarphiM/varphiM}) equals $\ln\eta_0$, exactly canceling the similar $\eta_0$-dependence in the second term, wherewith
+To explicate the $\Psi$ dependence of $\bar{\lambda}(Z,\eta_0,\Psi)$, it is appealing to employ approximations for $\varphi_M$ obtained in Sec. \ref{subsec:Moliere}.
+However, the leading logarithmic approximation (\ref{Moliere-LLA}) is not suitable for that purpose, insofar as the ratio represented by the first term in Eq. (\ref{intvarphiM/varphiM}) then equals $\ln\eta_0$, being $\Psi$-independent and exactly canceling even the similar $\eta_0$-dependence in the second term.
+Therewith

-The value obtained in this approximation is then $\theta$-independent, whereas its logarithmic $Z$ dependence owes merely to the existence of the effective $Z$-dependent cutoff (\ref{lambdamax-Theta}).
-In reality, though, as is illustrated in Fig. \ref{fig:mean-mean-u(Theta)}, function $\bar{\lambda}(Z,\eta_0,\theta/\chi_c)$ monotonously increases with $\theta$.
-We will show below that its $\theta$ dependence is quadratic both at $\theta/\chi_c\to0$ and $\theta/\chi_c\to\infty$, but with different coefficients.
+depends only on $Z$ due to the existence of the effective $Z$-dependent cutoff at the spur.
+One thus needs more accurate approximations for $\varphi_M$.
+It is clear also that at small and at large $\Psi$ the approximations should differ.
+Let us begin with the small $\Psi$ region.

-\subsubsection{Small $\theta/\chi_c$}
+\subsubsection{Small $\Psi$}

-The minimal value of the monotonously rising function $\bar{\lambda}(Z,\eta_0,\theta/\chi_c)$, achieved at $\theta=0$, is
+The minimal value of the monotonously rising function $\bar{\lambda}(Z,\eta_0,\Psi)$, achieved at $\Psi=0$, is

-This value is positive, and thence greater than MPEL [cf. Eq. (\ref{lambdam})], which is natural in view of high skewness of the $\lambda$-distribution.
-It also depends on $\eta_0$, but slower than logarithmically (see Fig. \ref{fig:u(0)vsy0}).
-The $\mathcal{O}(\theta^2/\chi_c^2)$ correction to (\ref{bar-u(0)}) has the form
+This value is positive (see Fig. \ref{fig:u(0)vsy0}), and thus exceeds the most probable energy loss [cf. Eq. (\ref{lambdam})].
+That is natural in view of the high skewness of the $\lambda$-distribution.
+Employing in (\ref{bar-u(0)}) approximation (\ref{1piMolierePsi0-NLLA}), we get